-When OSHA proposed the form in the Jan.
-17, 2013, Federal Register, it said the form “will enable workers to electronically submit whistleblower complaints directly to OSHA 24-hours a day, which will provide workers with greater flexibility for meeting statutory filing deadlines.”
+When OSHA proposed the form, in January 2013, it said it “will enable workers to electronically submit whistleblower complaints directly to OSHA 24 hours a day, which will provide workers with greater flexibility for meeting statutory filing deadlines.”

-“I shudder to think of how many complaints we’d receive if more people knew their rights and had more time to file their grievance,” David Michaels, assistant secretary of labor for occupational safety and health, quipped at a recent public meeting.
+“I shudder to think of how many complaints we’d receive if more people knew their rights and had more time to file their grievance,” Michaels quipped at a public meeting earlier this year.
+In fiscal year 2013 more than 2,900 workers filed whistle-blower complaints, according to the agency.

-Additionally, OSHA pointed out that an online form would streamline the agency’s electronic complaint filing process, reduce the complaint-processing time and improve the quality of customer service.
+Additionally, OSHA pointed out that the online form will streamline the agency’s electronic complaint-filing process, reduce complaint-processing time and improve customer service.

 SHRM Online Safety & Security pageKeep up with the latest Safety & Security HR news